sirimykland/mac-linux-package-installation-script/README.md

-# Installation script for mac and linux
+# Installation script for Mac and linux

-This scripts automates the installation of different packages I use for development using brew and apt  for Mac and different Linux based Operating systems.
+This scripts automates the installation of different packages I use for development using brew and apt  for Mac and different Linux based operating systems.

 Packages included in installation
 | MacOS | Linux |